sarmad-abualkaz/gh-actions-workflow-runs-sorter/README.md

 There are two modes this tool can run with:
 1. `shouldExecute` - check if this workflow run should execute (or run) in the first place.
 If `SHOULD_RUN_EXECUTE` is returned as `true`, the command will also return `SHOULD_WAIT_FOR_PAST_RUN` (either - true/false) and `PAST_RUN_ID` (the workflow run ID with a run_number lower than currently running workflow run).
 2. `shouldComplete` - this mode can check if a workflow run with `PAST_RUN_ID` is still running or is `completed`.
 If the former it will wait based on user-provided wait-time.
 If the run with `PAST_RUN_ID` is `completed` it will check if the completion time exceeds user-provided pos-completion wait time and complete the running workflow if it exceeds.
-If there's a lag required per user-requirement then it will sleep until that time has surparsed post-completion wait.
+If there's a lag required per user-requirement then it will sleep until that time has surpassed post-completion wait.

 ### 1. `shouldExecute` Mode